 “Powder coatings are VOC free, mostly one-coat solutions, with up to 98% application efficiency and with excellent exterior durability (gloss and colour retention)”, says Daniela Vlad, Managing Director at AkzoNobel Powder Coatings.

-She says use on buildings is growing: “Architectural applications range from aluminium windows, doors, facades and curtain walling, to other architectural applications like louvres, sun screens and railings.
+She says the rare use of these powdered coatings on buildings is growing: “Architectural applications range from aluminium windows, doors, facades and curtain walling, to other architectural applications like louvres, sun screens and railings.
 Application is primarily suitable for aluminium substrates with sizes that fit into a curing oven.
 Large, steel parts are therefore less suitable for powder application.
 In comparison with anodizing, powder coatings are more consistent from part to part, and easier to repair.”

 Expected lifetimes are impressive.
 Vlad continues: “Expected colour retention/film integrity ranges from 10/15 years up to 20/30 years respectively.
 This is backed by performance warranties and industry certifications.

 “Hyper-durable powder coatings are the most weather-resistant coatings available, using similar chemistry to liquid polyvinylidene difluoride (PVDF) coatings to meet the most exacting standard for coatings – AAMA2605 in the USA, Qualicoat class 3 in the rest of the world.
 Hyper-durable powder coatings are increasingly recognized as a relevant alternative to liquid PVDF.